John B. Totushek: Civilian career

-Upon leaving active service in 1973, Totushek co-founded Meredith Swimming Pool Enterprises in Virginia Beach, Virginia and became its President.
-In 1980, he became a Project Manager for SRI International, the first of several commercial construction companies.
-In 1984, he moved to the Murray Company where he became Regional Manager for the Mid-Atlantic Region.
-He moved to McKenzie Construction Company as Vice President in 1994 where he worked until being recalled to active duty in 1997.
-Upon leaving active duty, he became a senior Vice-President of The Staubach Company, a commercial real estate company in Washington, DC.
-In 2008, The Staubach Company was acquired by Jones Lange LaSalle, an international commercial company where he became a managing director.
-In 2011, he was asked to become the President and CEO of the US Navy Memorial Foundation where he worked until his retirement in 2016.
+Upon leaving active service in 1973, Totushek co-founded Meredith Swimming Pool Enterprises in Virginia Beach, Virginia and became its president.
+In 1980, he became a project manager for SRI International, the first of several commercial construction companies.
+In 1984, he moved to the Murray Company, where he became regional manager for the Mid-Atlantic Region.
+He moved to McKenzie Construction Company as vice president in 1994, where he worked until being recalled to active duty in 1997.
+Upon leaving active duty, he became a senior vice-president of The Staubach Company, a commercial real estate company in Washington, D.C.
+In 2008, The Staubach Company was acquired by Jones Lange LaSalle, an international commercial company, where he became a managing director.
+In 2011, he was asked to become the president and CEO of the US Navy Memorial Foundation where he worked until his retirement in 2016.